 The best way to discover authentic Sri Lankan culture is by paying a visit to one of the rural villages.
 Villages around Sigiriya still hold on to the old ways of life.
-Arranged visits include lunch at villager’s home, traditional cooking class, slash and burn cultivation visit, canoe ride in a reservoir, bullock cart ride, trekking and bird watching experiences.
+Arranged visits include lunch at villagers’ homes, traditional cooking classes, slash and burn cultivation visits, canoe rides in a reservoir, bullock cart rides, trekking, and bird-watching experiences.
 It is a good way to relax and enjoy a different culture at your own pace.

-Twentyfive kilometers from Sigiriya is the famous rose quartz mountain range.
-It is the largest rose quartz deposit in all Asia.
+Located 15 km from Dambulla, the Rose Quartz Mountain is the largest rose quartz deposit in all of South Asia.
 Here mining is prohibited by the Sri Lankan government as the quartz range lies inside a nature reserve.
 Around the tiny mountain range is the national ironwood forest (Jathika Namal Uyana).
 It is the largest man-made forest in South Asia.
 Ruins of a third-century Buddhist monastery are scattered inside this ironwood forest.
 In ancient times, dangerous convicts had sought refuge at the monastery and the resident monks had ordered them to plant ironwood trees as penitence for their crimes.
 As time went by the monastery was abandoned but the ironwood thrived.

 Ibbankatuwa megalithic burial site is one of 180 pre-historic sites excavated in Sri Lanka.
-The site comprises of 42 sets of tombs created by unshaped stone slabs.
+The site comprises 42 sets of tombs created by unshaped stone slabs.
 There are more than 400 burials excavated at the site.
 Both skeletons and cremated remains were found at the site.
-Grave goods including clay pots, iron, copper, gold, beads, necklaces and Indian gemstones were also found.
-A decent site creates many questions than answers.
+Grave goods including clay pots, iron, copper, gold, beads, necklaces, and Indian gemstones were also found.

-Bull driven carts were once the preferred way to travel between Sri Lankan villages.
+Bull-driven carts were once the preferred way to travel between Sri Lankan villages.
 Bullock cart racing is a rare sport nowadays but not unheard of in rural areas.
-If you fancy a ride, there are many bullock carts around Sigiriya area.
+If you fancy a ride, there are many bullock carts around the Sigiriya area.